-It is important to remember to prepare your pets for hurricane Irma.
-Your pets should have a hurricane survival kit, just like you.
-Here are some things you should have on hand/do:
+It is important to remember to prepare your pets for a hurricane:

 - Pet carrier for each pet.
 Carriers are required at most shelters and also serve as a place to help calm a nervous pet.
 Make sure to label your pet carrier if you must evacuate to a shelter, with your pet’s name, breed, sex, date of birth, your current address and phone number and any special medical needs your pet has.